Ryanair Sustainable Aviation Research Centre

 Together we will:

-- Evaluating the operating impact of zero carbon aircraft propulsion systems.
+- Evaluate the feasibility of zero-carbon aircraft propulsion systems.

 How is SAF made?